 My heart is full.
 My stomach is full.

 The cheese on the top will be slightly brown and crusty.
 Dig a spoon into it, and the creamy, velvety cheese will ooze out, along with the now tender and soft slices of potatoes.

-This lovely classic potato dish makes the best side to any main dishes.
+This lovely cheesy garlic scalloped potatoes makes the best side to any main dishes.
 If you truly must, it can also be consumed by itself.

 Calling all potato lovers!

-Check out these other awesome potato dishes on the blog!
+We heart potatoes.
+But then who doesn’t?
+Check out these other awesome potato dishes!